 How our maths curriculum is constructed

 The maths curriculum is underpinned by providing our children with opportunities to become fluent in concepts, to reason and to problem solve.
 They do this by using concrete, pictorial and abstract methods.
-The curriculum is broken down into skill statements, which we teach discretely in our lessons.
+To help us to deliver the curriculum in a coherent way, we use White Rose Maths where it is broken down into small steps, which we teach discretely in our lessons.
 Each year group has specific calculation methods and strategies that are used to teach their maths curriculum.

 Long Term Planning